m-moshtagh/Ohara/Java/Core/javadoc/javadoc.md

 Javadoc is a tool which comes with JDK, and it is used for generating Java code documentation in HTML format from Java source code, which requires documentation in a predefined format.

+## Usage

+We define java doc notation by putting everything between `/** */`.
+We usually use this on top of the component we want to document.

-> We can use some of HTML tags too.
+> We can also use HTML tags.

 ## Java doc tags